-Applicable Group will be established based on the host nation.
-This has been determined based on the nation's overall Global Ranking Points from the 2023 season.
+Applicable Group will be established based on the host nation of the race event.
+This has been determined based on the nation's overall Global Ranking Points from the 2024 season.

 If a rider finishes with a time outside 20% of that of the relevant category, they are not eligible for points.